cyberrangecz/docs/docs/user-guide/sandbox-agenda/pool.md

     Click the button to delete the cleanup request.
 Only canceled cleanup requests can be deleted.

 ## Allocation Request Stages
 The page consists of three panels.
-Each represents one stage of allocation (allocation of a sandbox in the cloud, Ansible networking, user Ansible) and can be in one of the following states:
+Each represents one stage of allocation (allocation of a sandbox in the cloud, sandbox networking, sandbox provisioning) and can be in one of the following states:

 * **In Queue**: Stage is waiting to start.
 * **Running**: Stage in progress.